 There has been work on diagnosing COVID-19 from computed tomography (CT) scans [3] which showed promise and is discussed below.
 This work focuses on CXRs which are simpler to obtain, more widely available worldwide and cheaper to obtain, though provide less information that CT.
-Our current work has about a 5% false positive rate that may be reduced by biasing the training data to include more non COVID-19 cases and 100% true positive rate.
+Our current work has about a 6% false positive rate that may be reduced by biasing the training data to include more non COVID-19 cases and 83.3 to 96% true positive rate.
 Though one does not want to reduce the true positive rate, the ratio of examples could be modified to reduce the FPR, but would require experiments that are best facilitated by more CXR data.
+Full resolution of CXR COVID-19 data would be most useful.
 Given the existing chest CT's of COVID-19 that are available, the option to create pseudo chest X-rays from them is an, albeit unusual, option for adding to our data set of COVID-19 cases.